Peta0228/DAND_Presentation-of-primitive-dataset/readme.md

-# (ProsperLoan Dataset Exploration)
+# ProsperLoan Analysis, Bad Loan and Borrower APR
 ## by Peter Wu

 ## Dataset

-This data set contains 113,937 loans with 81 variables on each loan, including loan amount, borrower rate, current loan status, borrower income, and many others.
+This dataset contains 113,937 loans with 81 variables on each loan, including loan amount, borrower rate, current loan status, borrower income, and many others.
 The dataset can be found in a
 repository for Amazon's AWS [here]( https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv), with feature documentation available [here](https://www.google.com/url?q=https://docs.google.com/spreadsheet/ccc?key%3D0AllIqIyvWZdadDd5NTlqZ1pBMHlsUjdrOTZHaVBuSlE%26usp%3Dsharing&sa=D&ust=1554484977407000).

-The goal of this analysis was set to determine two things:  first, which features are best at predicting the `LoanStatus`; second, which features determine the `BorrowerAPR `  and  `BorrowerRate` at most?
+The goal of this analysis was set to determine two things:  first, which features are best at predicting the `LoanStatus`; second, which field best determine the `BorrowerAPR `  and  `BorrowerRate` at most?

 ## Summary of Findings